Shire of Mansfield (former)

 The Shire of Mansfield was a local government area about 185 km northeast of Melbourne, the state capital of Victoria, Australia.
 The shire covered an area of 3919.10 km2, and existed from 1865 until 1994.

 History

 Mansfield was incorporated as a road district on 6 January 1865, and became a shire on 31 December 1866.
 On 30 May 1919, it annexed part of the Shire of Howqua, becoming the shire's Howqua Riding.

-On 18 November 1994, the Shire of Mansfield was abolished, and along with the City of Benalla, the Shire of Benalla and the Warrenbayne district from the Shire of Violet Town, was merged into the newly created Shire of Delatite.
-The Shire of Delatite itself was abolished in 2002, with its former area divided between the Rural City of Benalla and the Shire of Mansfield, created with largely the same territory as the previous shire.
+On 18 November 1994, the Shire of Mansfield was abolished, and along with the City of Benalla, the Shire of Benalla and the Warrenbayne district from the Shire of Violet Town, was merged into the newly created Delatite Shire.
+Delatite Shire itself was abolished in 2002, with its former area divided between the Rural City of Benalla and a new Shire of Mansfield, created with largely the same territory as the previous shire.

 Wards

 The Shire of Mansfield was divided into four ridings in 1990, each of which elected three councillors: